supermanmubashir-png/Quraan-Pro/README.md

-🕌 Quraan-Pro
+🕌 Quran Reader+

-Quraan-Pro is a modern, lightweight Progressive Web App (PWA) designed for a smooth and focused Qur’an reading experience on both desktop and mobile devices.
+Quran Reader+ is a modern, lightweight Progressive Web App (PWA) designed for a smooth and focused Qur’an reading experience on both desktop and mobile devices.

 It combines clean UI, powerful features, and offline capability to feel like a real app — directly in your browser.